 - To maintain the integrity of the airgap, this printer should be dedicated to use with the SVS, connected via a wired connection, and should not have any wireless communication capabilities.

 - Offline Storage: The SVS is booted from a Tails USB drive, which has an encrypted persistent volume but typically has a fairly limited storage capacity since it’s just a USB drive.
-For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be encrypted and used to store submissions that have been been transferred from the Application Server to the SVS.
+For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be encrypted and used to store submissions that have been transferred from the Application Server to the SVS.

 - Backup storage: It’s useful to run periodic backups of the